counterflow-ai/dragonfly-analyzers/README.md

 cp event-triage-config.lua /usr/local/dragonfly-mle/config/config.lua
 ```
 Note that the configuration file must be named `config.lua` or the MLE will not pick it up.

+### Step 7: Restart the Dragonfly MLE

+Once the config files are successfully installed, restarting the MLE is necessary.
+If you are using OPNids, the MLE can be restarted from the GUI. (https://docs.opnids.io/manual/gui.html)